-Concerts: The ASMSU Programming Board produces and promotes rock concerts, jazz, rhythm and blues, urban contemporary, and other forms of popular music, as well as comedians.
+Concerts: The ASMSU Programming Board spans a number of concerts and comedians each year.
 The Residence Halls Association (RHA) puts on several concerts every year.
-In the past, they've brought big names such as Jimmy Eat World, Thursday, and Dane Cook.
-RHA concerts are either free for students or deeply discounted.
-Every spring, RHA hosts Sparty Spring Party.
-This is a concert festival held every year that is free to students, and in the past has drawn acts like Sparta and The Starting Line.
+Spring Semester 2006, RHA brought Guster, Mustard Plug, Ben Folds and Switchfoot to campus.
+RHA concerts are either free for students or heavily discounted.
+RHA hosts Sparty Spring Party which is a concert festival that is free to students, and has drawn acts like Sparta and The Starting Line.

 Theatre: The Department of Theatre sponsors a wide variety of dramatic productions.
-Performances occur on the Pasant Stage (Wharton Center) or in Fairchild Theatre.
-Graduate and undergraduate talent is featured in these productions, and all students are encouraged to participate.
-Additional programs which provide opportunities for student participation, are the Arena theatre, Studio 49, independent student productions and Summer Circle Theatre.
+Performances occur on the Pasant Stage (Wharton Center), in Fairchild Theatre. graduate and undergraduate talent is featured in these productions, and all students are encouraged to participate.
+Additional programs which provide opportunities for student participation are Studio 49, independent student productions in the Arena Theatre (Auditorium), and Summer Circle Theatre.
 For general information, visit www.theatre.msu.edu or call 355-6690.
 Tickets are available at the Wharton Center Box Office, 432-2000.